WHO ARE THE TWO WITNESSES?

 Then the Lord’s elect, Jewish and Gentile believers alike, will be forced to flee for their lives into the wilderness, where they will be protected and nourished by the Lord throughout the last half of the week.
 This is the night “when no man can work” (John 9:4).
 This is the “end” spoken of in Matthew.

-"Then shall the end come."
+“Then the end will come.”
 Not the end of the world but the end of the preaching of the Gospel in the major cities of the earth.

 The Christian witness will be overcome by the lust of the flesh (Sodom), by the lust of the eyes (Egypt), and by the pride of life (Jerusalem)—Revelation 11:8.
 In some cases the saints will be overcome from within, meaning they themselves will succumb to the lust of the flesh, the lust of the eyes, and the pride of life.
 In other instances these three satanic spirits in the world and particularly in the worldly believers will drive out the Christian witness by economic pressure, imprisonment, torture, and murder.